The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 Getting Instasmile – the process

 There are a number of necessary steps to getting your new smile.
-I outline each below.
+Read on to find out more about how you get instasmile veneers, from start to finish.

 The vast majority of people are, but there are exceptions.